 The burn commands are executed within device mode, and are:

 - burn start

 - burn stop

 - burn status

 - burn log

-The burn help text lists the detailed options (figure 8.1).
+The burn help text that follows lists the detailed options.
 Next, operations with the burn commands illustrate how the options may be used along with some features.